Ryerson Press: History

 The company's sale to McGraw Hill in 1970 prompted an outcry from many writers and cultural critics, who believed Canadian ownership of its own book publishing industry to be essential in maintaining Canadian cultural identity.
 The sale occasioned a protest in which novelist Graeme Gibson draped the flag of the United States around the statue of Egerton Ryerson on the grounds of Ryerson Polytechnical Institute; Gibson led protesters in a rendition of "I'm a Yankee Doodle Dandy" after climbing down from the statue.
 A royal commission was also established to review government rules around foreign ownership in the publishing industry.
 The company continued to publish Canadian literature for a number of years, including several early works by Alice Munro, although it later shifted to concentrate exclusively on educational and business non-fiction titles.

 The company's headquarters, located at 299 Queen Street West in Toronto, were purchased in 1985 by CHUM Limited, becoming the home of the company's television broadcasters such as Citytv and MuchMusic.
-As of 2024, it remains the home of many of Bell Media's television operations in Toronto.
+As of 2024, it remained the home of many of Bell Media's television operations in Toronto.

 In 2017, McGraw-Hill Ryerson Limited donated its Ryerson Press collection (consisting of books and related documentation amounting to approximately 5000 items) to Ryerson University Library's Archives and Special Collections.

 On May 11, 2017, McGraw-Hill Education announced the sale of the K-12 business holdings of McGraw-Hill Ryerson to Canadian educational publisher, Nelson.